dbca-wa/wastd/docs/data_collectors.rst

   may also be blank.

 **Temperature logger**
-Based on current protocol, only HOBO temperature loggers are deployed.
-In hatched nests, these can be found (up to one logger per nest), and will always be retrieved for later data download.
+In hatched nests, one or two temperature loggers can be found, and will always be retrieved for later data download.
-Implicitly, each logger record assumes the logger to be a HOBO temperature logger, which is retrieved.

 * Logger ID: the number underneath the bar code.
 * Photo: take a photo of the logger ID / serial / bar code area if lighting allows.
   This is a good backup for proofreading the logger ID.
 * Why not barcode: the white-on-black HOBO logger barcode does not scan quickly, and barcode scanners can mistakenly OCR the logger ID (from plain text).

+**Hatchling measurement**
+Enter straight carapace length in mm, straight carapace width in mm and weight in grams.

 This is the end of the form.
 Proceed to the next track or nest and repeat.